 Liability adequacy tests are performed for all insurance portfolios.
-For short-duration contracts, a premium deficiency is recognised if the sum of expected costs of future claims including claims that may have been delayed as a result of COVID-19 disruption and claim adjustment expenses, capitalised deferred acquisition costs, and maintenance expenses exceeds the corresponding unearned premiums, while considering anticipated investment income.
+For short-duration contracts, a premium deficiency is recognised if the sum of expected costs of future claims and claim adjustment expenses, capitalised deferred acquisition costs, and maintenance expenses exceeds the corresponding unearned premiums, while considering anticipated investment income.
 Any identified deficiency is charged to the Profit and Loss Account, initially by writing off deferred acquisition costs, and subsequently by establishing an unexpired risk provision within the unearned premium provision for losses arising in excess of deferred acquisition costs.
-At 31 December 2021 the liability adequacy tests showed no deficiencies.
-This conclusion is sensitive to the timing of the deferred claims rebound whereby a deficiency could arise if a significant proportion of deferred claims rebound occurred in the first half of 2022, however, this scenario is considered to be remote.
+At 31 December 2022 the liability adequacy tests showed no deficiencies and any scenario that would lead to a deficiency is considered to be remote.